 Confidentiality

-Confidentiality ensures that information is only accessible to authorized people, systems, or processes, protecting data from unauthorized viewing or disclosure.
+Confidentiality is the security principle that information should only be accessible to authorized people, systems, or processes.

 Examples